 A little bit about me ...

-I'm an American with Italian citizenship, living mostly in Oslo and sometimes in the south of France.
-A lifelong interest in language, ideas, and culture prompted me to pursue my BA in anthropology at Amherst College, followed by an MA and several years of PhD research in the University of Chicago’s Department of Comparative Human Development.
-I moved to Norway with my husband in 2013 and launched my editing and teaching business.
+A lifelong fascination with language, ideas, and culture originally led me to pursue a BA in anthropology at Amherst College, followed by an MA and several years of PhD research in the University of Chicago’s Department of Comparative Human Development.

 Check out my profile in FAWCO's Inspiring Women magazine, for their summer 2024 issue "Women Working With Words."